psmak3/psmak3.github.io/_posts/popculture/2022-03-10-popculture-MST3K.md

 So now we are in 2022, and I am now watching it the same way I watched it 30 years ago.
 And guess what?
 It aged better than Dick Clark.
 I still laugh at all the same references, quips, and fun nonsense they toss out.
 Yeah, I know I have seen these things multiple times and granted, I can't pay attention to every word they say every episode, but I don't need to or want to.

-It is comfort TV, and in a time where we need all the comfort we can get, that is very important to me.
+It is comfort TV, and in a time where we need all the comfort we can get, I cannot thank Joel/Mike, the Bots, Dr. Clayton, and TV's Frank enough.